ncatlab/nlab-content/pages/5/2/0/2/2025/content.md

 \begin{remark}\label{Terminology}
 **(Terminology)** \linebreak
-In the literature, the term “[[compactum]]” is sometimes used as a synonym for “compact Hausdorff space”, and one finds this shortening appearing in various nLab articles.
+In the literature, the term “[[compactum]]” is sometimes used as a synonym for “compact Hausdorff space”.
 Be warned however that “compactum” is also frequently used to refer to “[[compact metrizable spaces]]”.
 \end{remark}